-Heatwave wildfire warning as temperatures set to surge – follow live
+Met Office issues four-day extreme heat warning – follow live

 Temperatures are expected soar and hit the mid-30s by end of week

-The UK Health Security Agency (UKHSA) has issued a heat health alert for all regions of England as the country braces itself for another heatwave this week.
+The Met Office has issued a four-day extreme heat warning as the UK braces itself for soaring temperatures this week.

+The new amber alert - which runs from Thursday to Sunday - warned scorching temperatures are likely to impact vulnerable people’s health.

+The wider population could be affected be affected by sunburn, dehydration and nausea among other heat related illnesses, the Met Office said.

 The Met Office said temperatures were expected soar and hit the mid-30s by the end of the week, with a possible top temperature of 36C on Saturday.